bellodox/Bankout/doc/Analysis.md

 ## 9) Common misplays and how to fix them

-- Holding King “too long”: If L has crossed 6/p_bust, snap King—greed loses more Loot than it gains.
-- Burning Queen reactively only: Learn proactive clears when L is high; safe windows are worth more than saving Queens for “maybe later.”
-- Ignoring deny-wild: Leaving opponent at $0 into a Joker-rich phase is how games flip.
-- Overdrawing under Latent without Queen: Treat it as a loaded trap—bank/King unless counts are extraordinarily favorable.
-- R3 swap without mapping counter: Blind swaps can hand tempo to a defended opponent; confirm they’re hand-empty or force the counter when it still benefits you (e.g., to end their turn).
+- **Holding King "too long":** With tighter hand constraints, snap King decisions become more urgent—delaying risks hand clogging.
+- **Queen management:** Proactive Queen play becomes essential—you can't afford to hold multiple Queens "just in case" with only 2 slots.
+- **Ignoring deny-wild:** Critical in 2-card meta—leaving opponent at $0 prevents devastating Joker swaps.
+- **Overdrawing under Latent:** Extremely dangerous with reduced Queen safety net—treat as near-certain bust without Queen protection.
+- **R3 Joker play:** Requires precise timing—blind swaps can be catastrophic with limited defensive options.
+- **New pitfall: Hand clogging:** Getting stuck with suboptimal card combinations that prevent drawing valuable new cards.
+- **Resource chicken:** With only 2 slots, the cost of holding a Joker for defense becomes much higher—may need to play it proactively.

 ---